tweisslehman14/creel-ai-case-study/case-study-initial-answers.md

 The most important open product question is whether the later retrieval value is high enough to sustain the capture habit.
 The prototype demonstrates a credible workflow; it does not yet prove long-term engagement or better fishing outcomes.

-## Five-minute Loom narrative

-**0:00–0:40 — Start with the user problem.** Show the original “Taking notes when fishing” thread and the related location/voice threads.
-Explain that anglers want memories and reusable context, but detailed logging becomes work.
-State the chosen user and the narrower hypothesis.

-**0:40–1:25 — Show how AI changed the framing.** Briefly show the broad research, inclusive use-case inventory, and critique of the initial all-in-one concept.
-Explain that I separated capture from retrieval and cut maps, gauges, and weather from the MVP.

-**1:25–2:25 — Show the product evolution.** Show the HTML concept, then the native phone flow: start a trip, add a short event, and export it.
-Explain why partial entries, original media, offline storage, and later editing mattered more than a large form.

-**2:25–3:35 — Demo the desktop and a real AI iteration.** Import the package, open the original entry, run local processing, and show a suggestion linked to its exact source.
-Explain that the first model output had invalid quote offsets and that “main run” was initially misclassified; show why proposals require review.

-**3:35–4:15 — Explain ongoing data.** Describe stable IDs and revisions, idempotent imports, and future independent OSM/USGS/weather enrichment with provider, time, units, distance, and provenance.
-Clearly label these integrations as proposed.

-**4:15–5:00 — Reflect.** Explain that AI accelerated research, critique, implementation, and testing, while my judgment set the user, scope, privacy model, trust requirements, and rejection criteria.
-Close with physical field testing and retrieval value as the next questions.